GeoscienceAustralia/dea-notebooks/README.md

 <br />

-This is the DEA Notebooks and DEA Tools repository of Digital Earth Australia.
+This is the DEA Notebooks and DEA Tools repository of [Digital Earth Australia](https://www.dea.ga.gov.au/).
-You can browse and interactive with these Notebooks on the [DEA Sandbox](https://app.sandbox.dea.ga.gov.au/) and the [DEA Knowledge Hub](https://docs.dea.ga.gov.au/).
+You can view and interactive with these Notebooks on the [DEA Sandbox](https://app.sandbox.dea.ga.gov.au/) and the [DEA Knowledge Hub](https://docs.dea.ga.gov.au/).